FlorianMielke/Panel/README.md

 ```

 For more information on how to use the Swift Package Manager, check out [its official documentation](https://swift.org/package-manager).

+## Acknowledgements

+This library is inspired by the awesome work of.

 ## Contributions and support